James Cardinal McGuigan Catholic High School: Campus

 The McGuigan campus is a combination of the recently constructed West Wing building and the original East Wing building.
 The difference between the two can be seen by the contrasting design and architecture.

 Due to the growing student population and the need for better facilities, the new extension was built to modernize and revitalize the school.
 When the extension was finished, the new extension was able to add eight additional classrooms, additional multi-purpose rooms, a larger and more spacious administrative office, and a large, high ceiling cafeteria which can be converted to an equipped auditorium for events, and an outdoor yard for activities.
 Recently, the gym underwent an extensive renovation which added a new digital score board, addition of a fitness room, and among other upgrades.

+In 2023, the school started phase one of its athletics expansion with the addition of a state of the art outdoor basketball court, complete with NBA size court, 6 glass backboards, stands, fence, digital scoreboard and outdoor stadium style lighting.

 The original building houses most of the school's 30+ classrooms, and the automotive shop, which is open to the school community.
 It also houses the St. Francis and St. Clare of Assisi Chapel, which retains numerous historical stained glasses.

 Athletics

-James Cardinal McGuigan offers a multitude of sport teams to join from, in addition, there are sports clubs that are offered for after-school recreational purposes.
+James Cardinal McGuigan offers a multitude of Male and Female sport teams to join from, in addition, there are sports clubs that are offered for after-school recreational purposes.